Man suffers serious head injuries in Christmas Day assault in Worksop town centre

-Detectives have made an urgent appeal for witnesses after a man suffered serious head injuries in Worksop on Christmas Day.
+Two men have been charged after a man suffered serious head injuries in Worksop on Christmas Day.

-Officers and paramedics were called after reports of an unconscious man in the street.
+Officers and paramedics were called to reports of an unconscious man in the street.

 Advertisement

-Police said this afternoon, Boxing Day, that the full extent of the victim’s injuries is unknown at this time, although his condition is currently described as stable.
+He was taken to hospital for treatment, where he remains and is today, December 27, said to be in a stable condition.

-Two men, aged 24 and 33, have been arrested on suspicion of causing grievous bodily harm with intent and remain in police custody.
+Two Worksop men were arrested on suspicion of causing grievous bodily harm with intent.

-A cordon was established around the scene during the initial stages of the police investigation.
+Brogan Bown, aged 24, and 33-year-old Wayne Maxwell, 33, have now been charged with causing grievous bodily harm with intent.

 Advertisement